 Sometimes, the easement instrument registered on the title to your property will stipulate what the critical terms and conditions are, such as who needs to pay for maintenance and repairs.
 However, easement instruments are often expressed vaguely, simply stating that the implied rules contained in the Land Transfer Regulations 2018 or the Property Law Act 2007 apply.

-The Regulations essentially state that each party is ‘equally responsible’ for the cost of a shared driveway’s maintenance and repairs, whereas the Act stipulates that each party must make a ‘reasonable contribution.’
-According to the Act, the owner of the rear property would be liable to pay more for any maintenance required given that they have used a larger proportion of the driveway.
-Although the difference between the Regulations and the Act seems slight, in practice it can have a significant effect so it is important to know which applies to your driveway.
+The Land Transfer Regulations 2018 essentially states that each party is ‘equally responsible’ for the cost of a shared driveway’s maintenance and repairs, whereas the Property Law Act 2007 stipulates that each party must make a ‘reasonable contribution.’
+According to the act, the owner of the rear property would be liable to pay more for any maintenance required given that they have used a larger proportion of the driveway.
+Although the difference between the regulations and the act seems slight, in practice it can have a significant effect so it is important to know which applies to your driveway.

 Cross-lease titles create exclusive rights for each owner in respect of common areas, which typically includes driveways.
 In most instances, the lease document will stipulate that the cost of maintenance and repairs is to be shared equally among the owners.

 However, this is not always the case so it is critical to check the terms stated on the memorandum of lease to ascertain what your rights and obligations are.

 Access lots are regularly created to accommodate subdivided land where multiple parties require a right of way.
 Each party that uses the access lot will own a share as recorded on the title.

 The Property Law Act also applies to access lots, but each party’s liability in respect of maintenance and repair costs will usually be proportional to the share owned.

 Once again, it is important to assess the title to be sure of your rights and obligations.
 Often, these are set out in a covenant registered in the titles to the affected properties.